Transitioning From Offline To Online – Analog To Digital

 Protecting Sensitive Data

-How the Cloud Can Help
+How the Cloud Technology Can Help

 Cloud computing refers to technologies that use the Internet as a platform to give users nearly ubiquitous access to highly scalable, flexible, and powerful computing resources through online services that are hosted in off-site data centers.
 Anyone who has used a search engine, online email service, or social network has already experienced a version of cloud computing.
 Today, however, organizations are rapidly moving “to the cloud” to make their operations more effective, efficient, and more secure.